TheGarner/woolstonmoss-airstrip/README.md

 ### Installation Steps

-Unzip the file "airport-khf-strip.zip" to your Microsoft Flight Simulator installation directory under the "Community" folder.
+Unzip the file "thegarner-woolstonmoss-airstrip.zip" to your Microsoft Flight Simulator installation directory under the "Community" folder.

 ### Version Changelog